-The European electricity market is developing quickly.
+The electricity market is developing quickly.
 Liberalisation, internationalisation, product differentiation…

-This fast evolution has created opportunities, but also a lot of confusion: How does it work to change from one supplier to another?
-How is it possible to choose an electricity product if we are all on the same grid?
+This fast evolution has created opportunities, but also a lot of confusion: How can I switch from one supplier to another?
+How can I choose an electricity product if we are all on the same grid?
 Which supplier and what products should I choose?
-And if I have a green contract, how does this affect my personal CO2-emission?
+And if I have a green contract, how does this affect my CO2 emissions?

-Towards a European approach
+Towards a common approach

-In 2010 Bellona Russia, the Estonian Fund for Nature, the Latvian Fund for Nature, the Finnish Association for Nature Conservation, Ecoserveis and AccioNatura from Spain as well as 100% energia verde and REEF from Italy joined forces to develop an international ecolabel for electricity.
+In 2010 Bellona Russia, the Estonian Fund for Nature, the Latvian Fund for Nature, the Finnish Association for Nature Conservation, Ecoserveis and AccioNatura from Spain as well as 100% Energia Verde and REEF from Italy joined forces to develop an international ecolabel for electricity.